code-of-kai/git_veil/docs/ADR-001-triple-layer-quantum-resistant-encryption.md

 ## Context

-GitVeil implements transparent Git repository encryption through a three-layer defense-in-depth strategy.
+GitFoil implements transparent Git repository encryption through a three-layer defense-in-depth strategy.
 The current implementation uses OpenSSL-based algorithms exclusively, which creates a single point of failure if vulnerabilities are discovered in either the algorithm or implementation.

 ### Current Architecture (v1.0)
 ```